China’s premier meets New Zealand’s leader amid 5G dispute

 The determination by New Zealand’s spy agency that Huawei’s equipment posed a “significant network security risk” sparked deep indignation in China, where the company is considered a national champion.

 That brought condemnations in China’s state media and indications of economic retaliation.
 China is New Zealand’s largest trading partner and a key customer for its dairy and other agricultural products.
-New Zealand’s government says two-way trade between the sides more than tripled in the 10 years since they signed a free trade agreement in 2018.
+New Zealand’s government says two-way trade between the sides more than tripled in the 10 years since a free trade agreement between the sides came into force in 2008.

 Ardern said last month that no final decision has been made on whether Huawei equipment can be used in the country’s slated 5G network.

-Note: This story has been corrected to show that the China-New Zealand free trade agreement started in 2008.